bryant1410/Sublime-Text-3-Modula-2-Syntax/README.md

 Just download the file Modula2.sublime-package and move it to the folder Packages of your Sublime Text 3 installation folder.

-I think is necessary to install [Package Control](https://sublime.wbond.net/installation) first.
+I think it is necessary to install [Package Control](https://sublime.wbond.net/installation) first.

 ## Contribute ##